nahyun kim

 Biography

-Nahyun Kim creates compositions that explore experimental concepts, guiding listeners toward new and revelatory experiences.
-Her works come alive with vivid colors and beautifully nuanced textures drawn from an atonal palette.
-Passionate about research and discovery, her music is profoundly influenced by the relationship between cognitive science, psychology, and the sense of unity created through shared musical experience.
+Nahyun Kim creates compositions that explore experimental concepts, guiding listeners toward new and revelatory sonic experiences.
+Her music comes alive with vivid color, vibrant timbre, and beautifully nuanced textures drawn from an atonal and post-tonal palette.
+Passionate about research and discovery, her work is profoundly influenced by the relationship between cognitive science, psychology, and the sense of unity fostered through shared musical experience.

-Dr. Kim earned her Bachelor of Arts in Music and Master of Arts in Music Theory and Composition from the State University of New York, Stony Brook, and her Doctorate in Composition from the University of Missouri–Kansas City.
+Dr. Kim earned her Bachelor of Arts in Music and Master of Arts in Music Theory and Composition from the State University of New York, Stony Brook, and her Doctor of Musical Arts in Composition from the University of Missouri–Kansas City.
 Her primary teachers include Chen Yi, Zhou Long, James Mobberley, Paul Rudy, and Sheila Silver.
-She has participated in master classes and had additional lessons with Chaya Czernowin, Zygmunt Krauze, Toshio Hosokawa, Dimitri Papageorgiou, Stefano Gervasoni, Ricardo Zohn-Muldoon, Christopher Theofanidis, Dmitri Tymoczko, Mario Garuti, Akira Nishimura, Louis Karchin, Fabien Levy, Stephen Hartke, Alvin Singleton, Christopher Rouse, Claude Baker, Paul Lansky, John Psathas, and Ezra Laderman.
+She has also participated in masterclasses and pursued additional studies with Chaya Czernowin, Zygmunt Krauze, Toshio Hosokawa, Stefano Gervasoni, Ricardo Zohn-Muldoon, Christopher Theofanidis, Dmitri Tymoczko, Mario Garuti, Akira Nishimura, Louis Karchin, Fabien Lévy, Stephen Hartke, Alvin Singleton, Christopher Rouse, Claude Baker, Paul Lansky, John Psathas, and Ezra Laderman.

 Short version